tommyettinger/dfalex/README.md

 Sometimes you need faster and more robust matching than you can get out of Java regular expressions.
 Maybe they're too slow for you, or you get stack overflows when you match things that are too long, or maybe you want to search for many patterns simultaneously.
-There plenty of lexical analysis tools you can use, but they invovle a lot of fuss.
+There plenty of lexical analysis tools you can use, but they involve a lot of fuss.
 They make you write specifications in a domain-specific language, often mixed with code, and then generate new java code for a scanner that you have to incorporate into your build and use in pretty specific ways.